kitware-resonant/dkc-next/README.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+## System limitations
+* A single folder may not have more than 62^5 (~900M) child folders.
+  (The number of child files in a folder is unbounded.)
+* The maximum folder depth is 50.